Johann Christoph Wagenseil

-Johann Christoph Wagenseil (26 November 1633 – 9 October 1705) was a German historian, Orientalist, jurist and Christian Hebraist.
+Johann Christoph Wagenseil (26 November 1633, Nuremberg – 9 October 1705, Altdorf) was a German historian, Orientalist, jurist and Christian Hebraist.

 Life and career

 Wagenseil was born in Nuremberg on 26 November 1633.
 As a youth he was educated at Stockholm, Greifswald, and Rostock.
 In 1649 he entered the University of Altdorf.
 He traveled widely in Europe and became a member of numerous scholarly societies.
 In 1665 he received a doctorate of law at the University of Orleans.
 In 1667 he was made professor of history and civil law at Altdorf and then served professor of Oriental languages at the same university from 1674 to 1697.
 After 1667 he occupied the chair of ecclesiastical law until his death on 9 October 1705.
 Wagenseil twice served as deacon and rector at Altdorf and in 1699 he was named the university librarian.

 For his knowledge of Hebrew he was chiefly indebted to the Sabbatean Behr Perlhefter and Enoch Levi, who had come from Vienna to Fürth around 1670.

 [N.B.
 While some of Wagenseil's later studies may have occurred with "the Sabbatean Behr Perlhefter and Enoch Levi, when they came from Vienna to Fürth around 1670" as mentioned in the preceding passage, by this time Wagenseil already was an accomplished Hebrew/talmud scholar.
 Indeed, in "Die Letzte Vertreibung der Juden aus Wien und Niederösterreich" Kaufmann expands on the subject of how Wagenseil, while still aged in his early 20s stayed for extended periods in the Vienna Jewish community where in particular he befriended and studied under Dr. Jehuda Löb Winkler as well as Rabbi Model Oettingen, thereafter maintaining correspondence with both of them from all the locations and university cities where he later resided as preceptor of the Kaiser's sons, as well as throughout ensuing years.]

 Wagenseil devoted his learning to publishing anti-Christian works of Jewish authors and undertook long journeys to gather his material and conduct research.
 He died in Altdorf in 1705.